The Universe as an Intergalactic Brain: Philosophical Problems and Prospects for Neural-Network Cosmology

 “The pre-Socratic Greek philosopher(s) proposed that an intelligent cosmic force, or “Nous,” guides the development of the Universe toward a more organized and purposeful state of existence.
 Today we might describe Nous as the principle of self-organization…. the Universe is not just a computational or information-processing system, but a self-organizing system that evolves and learns in ways that are strikingly similar to biological systems.”

 Several significant empirical findings are pointing toward this kind of view in contemporary physics and cosmology.
 Most compelling perhaps are the observed (by cosmologists like Sabine Hossenfelder) similarities between the “connectomes” uniting the galaxies of our universe, and neural clusters in the brain, in addition to “galactic filaments” that seem to perform functions much like the brain’s neural pathways.
-Cooperative Studies by astrophysicists, physicists and neurologists also suggest that there are consistent correlations between cosmic events occurring in entities black holes and quasars located in vastly different parts of the universe, indicating that these entities may be somehow “non-locally” communicating with one another in the same way that various regions of the brain interact with one another.
+Cooperative Studies by astrophysicists, physicists and neurologists also suggest that there are consistent correlations between cosmic events occurring in entities like black holes and quasars located in vastly different parts of the universe, indicating that these entities may be somehow “non-locally” communicating with one another in the same way that various regions of the brain interact with one another.
 The article adds that “Where Hossenfelder described the structural organization of the Universe to be brain-like,” another physicist Vitaly Vanchurin “argues that the world is literally a neural network, with an interconnected network of “nodes” existing at the microscopic scale that is equivalent to the network of neurons inside our skulls” Vanchurin believes that this holistic self-organizing-type system could account for, and reconcile, many of the mysteries and dilemmas that our contemporary physical worldview has both raised and made seemingly intractable: such as the nature of universal laws, the emergence of consciousness, and the reconciliation of Newtonian space and time with Einstein’s relativity theory and quantum physics.

 This idea of an intelligent, purposeful, teleologically evolving universe is indeed a revolutionary one, considering the scientific legacy of the past 400 years which, culminating in the Mechanistic, purposeless, mindlessly material, Cartesian-Newtonian worldview, has configured the parameters of modern cosmology up to now.
 Post-Newtonian science has pretty much viewed the physical universe as a huge expanse (perhaps infinitesimally so) of matter-particles and energy within a container of space and time (or “spacetime”, after Einstein), blindly and mechanically driven by physical laws.
 Then, emerging, existing, and eventually —via entropy (the 2nd law of thermodynamics)— burning out in “heat death” for the rest of eternity.
 Speaking from this vantage-point in the early 20th century, preeminent philosopher Bertrand Russell lamented: